 My three-book piano course, Play it again: PIANO has been written with the ‘returner’ in mind.
-Book 1 takes pianists almost back to the beginning (but not quite; this isn’t a piano tutor or method book).
+Book 1 takes pianists almost back to the beginning, but not quite as this isn’t a piano tutor or method book.

-The entire course consists of 60 piano pieces, the majority of which are drawn from standard repertoire (with emphasis on pedagogical works), starting at elementary level (Grade 1) through to advanced (Associate Diploma).
-Each book has an extensive ‘technique’ section at the beginning, with plenty of technical reminders and practice recommendations, and a ‘theory’ section at the end (Book 3 contains warm-up excercises at the end).
-Every piece contains at least two or three pages of practice ideas and tips (running into five or six pages in Book 3), as well as many musical examples, diagrams and photographs.
+The entire course consists of 60 piano pieces, the majority of which are drawn from standard repertoire, with emphasis on pedagogical works, starting at elementary level (Grade 1) through to advanced (Associate Diploma).
+Each book has an extensive ‘technique’ section at the beginning, with plenty of technical reminders and practice recommendations, and a ‘theory’ section at the end, except for Book 3, which contains warm-up excercises.
+Every piece contains at least two or three pages of practice ideas and tips, running into five or six pages in Book 3, as well as many musical examples, diagrams and photographs.
 As this is a progressive course, it’s possible to ‘return’ to a level to suit your current standard; some may want to start at the beginning, which is what I suggest, as this can be beneficial, even your playing is at a much higher level, whilst others may prefer to ‘drop in’ at Book 2 or a later stage.

 In Book 1, the technique section focuses on flexibility, posture, and keeping relaxed during practice sessions, with a few warm-up exercises, posture suggestions, and scales, arpeggios, and sight-reading practice tips.
 The theory section offers note reading reminders and exercises, how to keep time, time signatures, and all the information needed to understand the music within the book.